-- Act means the Electricity Act 1992 reprint 1 April 2010 incorporating the Electricity Amendment Act 2006. - Code or ECP means New Zealand Electrical Code of Practice issued under Part IV of the Act. - Regulation means the Electricity (Safety) Regulations 2010.

-Standard means, as the case may be:

-- the Wiring Rules AS/NZS3000:2007 and companion Standards as cited in Schedule 2 of the Electricity (Safety) Regulations 2010, being: - a New Zealand Standard (NZS) - a Australian Standard (AS) - a joint Australian/New Zealand Standard (AS/NZS) - a British Standard (BS) - an International Electro-Technical Commission Standard (IEC) - an International Standards Organisation (ISO).

-Section means a section of the Electricity Act 1992.
+- Act means the Electricity Act 1992 and the Electricity Amendment Act 2006 - Code or ECP means New Zealand Electrical Code of Practice issued under Part IV of the Act - Regulation means the Electricity (Safety) Regulations 2010 - Standard means, as the case may be: - AS/NZS3000:2007 and companion Standards as cited in Schedule 2 of the Electricity (Safety) Regulations 2010, being: - a New Zealand Standard (NZS) - a Australian Standard (AS) - a joint Australian/New Zealand Standard (AS/NZS) - a British Standard (BS) - an International Electrotechnical Commission Standard (IEC) - an International Standards Organisation (ISO). - Section means a section of the Electricity Act 1992 and the Electricity Amendment Act 2006.

-Interpretations and terms are also defined in the Electricity Act 1992, Electricity (Safety) Regulations 2010 and AS/NZS 3000:2007 incorporating Amendment 1.
+Interpretations and terms are also defined in the Electricity Act 1992, the Electricity Amendment Act 2006, the Electricity (Safety) Regulations 2010 and AS/NZS 3000:2007 incorporating Amendment 1.